Heralding the Era of the Digital Employee and Collaboration

 Our global survey reveals just how big a problem ‘digital dislocation’ is in the workplace.
 The research reveals that:

-• Organisations that have rolled out a cloud technology beyond trial have benefitted, with average total operating costs falling by 25 per cent.
+• Organizations that have rolled out a cloud technology beyond trial have benefitted, with average total operating costs falling by 25 per cent.

 • They have seen a 30 per cent increase in employee satisfaction directly following implementation of cloud based collaboration technology.